nandac/letterloom/docs/manual.typ

 - `date: str`

-  The date of the letter sent in as a string.
+  The date of the letter.
+Any string or datetime string may be used.

   Example:
   ```typ